-- All members of staff, volunteers and governors, know how to respond to a pupil who discloses abuse - Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time - o Children are equipped with the skills needed to keep them safe - Governors are kept well informed about procedures through committee or full governor meetings and external training, so they are updated to maintain their understanding of the signs and indicators of abuse. - School implement procedures for identifying and reporting cases, or suspected cases, of abuse by logging welfare concerns and referring to the Children and Families Helpdesk. - By supporting pupils who have been abused in accordance with his/her agreed child protection plan. - Cam Woodfield Junior School is a safe environment in which children can learn and develop. - All staff, volunteers and governors who regularly work in school will be subject to an enhanced level DBS check.
-This is also requirement for all new governors prior to the commencement of their term of office. - The school has a written coordinated offer for Early Help (see appendix)
+- O All members of staff, volunteers and governors, know how to respond to a pupil who discloses abuse - O Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time - O Children are equipped with the skills needed to keep them safe - O Governors are kept well informed about procedures through committee or full governors meetings and external training, so they are updated to maintain their understanding of the signs and indicators of abuse. - O School implement procedures for identifying and reporting cases, or suspected cases, of abuse by logging welfare concerns and referring to the Children and Families Helpdesk. - O By supporting pupils who have been abused in accordance with his/her agreed child protection plan. - O Cam Woodfield Junior School is a safe environment in which children can learn and develop. - O All staff, volunteers and governors who regularly work in school will be subject to an enhanced level DBS check.
+This is also requirement for all new governors prior to the commencement of their term of office. - o The school has a written coordinated offer for Early Help (see appendix)

-At Cam Woodfield Junior School we will therefore:
+3.4 At Cam Woodfield Junior School we will therefore: